 The local people are very welcoming and it’s easy to feel at home on this beautiful island.
 There is a large community of expats here, since Bali is a big hub for digital nomads and it’s easy to meet new people here, to share some of your favourite travel stories.

 In and around Bali there is plenty to do and see, which means staying for at least a few weeks or maybe even a month is highly recommended.
-The surrounding islands Nusa Penida and Nusa Lembongan are only a short ferry ride away and are a popular destination to spend a few days.
+The surrounding islands Nusa Penida (which is fantastic for scuba diving) and Nusa Lembongan are only a short ferry ride away and are a popular destination to spend a few days.

 Bali's beaches are well known for their good surf breaks, suitable not only for advanced surfers.
 A 2-hour surf lesson costs only around 20 USD, which is always worth a try.